-In accordance with the provisions of the company's Articles of Association, the appointment of Directors to the Board is exclusively reserved to the company's shareholders, except in so far as appointment is made by the Board to fill a casual vacancy, which appointment would be valid until the conclusion of the next Annual General Meeting of the company following such an appointment.
-In terms of the Articles of Association, a Director shall hold office for a period of three years from the date of his appointment.
+In accordance with the provisions of the Company's Articles of Association, the appointment of Directors to the Board is exclusively reserved to the Company's shareholders, except in so far as appointment is made by the Board to fill a casual vacancy, which appointment would be valid until the conclusion of the next Annual General Meeting of the Company following such an appointment.
 Mr Charles Scerri and Mr Robert Ancilleri are considered by the Board to be independent non-executive members of the Board.